 What about upkeep?

 With any rain barrel you choose, a small amount of upkeep will go with it.
 You’ll need to winterize it, check it often for spoilage/rancid water, and fix any leaks that might occur.
 Luckily, none of these really cost too much.
-You’ll only be out effort and time.
+You’ll only be out of effort and time.

 Installing and using rain barrels will save an impressive amount of water – the World Wildlife Foundation estimates up to 1,300 gallons per year for the average person.
 What kind of monetary savings does that translate into?